-Common precondition for all resource operations is that the /mars/ filesystem is mounted, that it contains a valid MARS symlink tree produced by other marsadm commands (including a unique uuid), that your current node is a valid member of the cluster, and that the kernel module is loaded.
-When communication is impossible due to network outages or bad firewall rules, most commands will succeed, but other cluster nodes may take a long time to notice your changes.
+Common precondition for all resource operations is that the /mars/ filesystem is mounted, that it contains a valid MARS symlink tree produced by other marsadm commands (including

 Instead of executing marsadm commands serveral times for each resource argument, you may give the special resource argument all.
 This work even when combined with --force, but be cautious when giving dangerous command combinations like marsadm delete-resource --force all.